 There are two blogs that you HAVE to check out…

-The Artful Parent may be the first place I saw the idea to paint on leaves.
-Leaf drawing and doodling is lovely for little kids who aren’t yet drawing things that are realistic and Leaf Peepers is the predecessor to our Leaf Critters.
+The Artful Parent has awesome ideas for painting on leaves.
+Leaf drawing and doodling is lovely for little kids who aren’t yet drawing things that are realistic and Leaf Peepers is like these Leaf Critters with the addition of sticky google eyes.
+So cute.

 14 Ways to Paint Leaves ArtBarBlog pulls some of the best painted leaf posts together in one place.
 Be sure to check this out for lots of ways to turn those leaves into works of art.